Timeline extended for launch of Wilson Library facilities work.

 Photograph album: "Rosemary" farm or plantation, circa 1890-1910

 96 photographs including images of African American men, women, and children performing agricultural work and other activities at "Rosemary," a farm or plantation probably in Hale County, Ala.
-The album was apparently put together as a gift, and the inscription reads "Merry Christmas from Rosemary."
+The album was apparently put together as a gift, and the inscription reads "Merry Christmas from Rosemary.
+It was likely created by Mary Aldrige Cade. "

 Photograph Album PA-1414/2